Wildscape logo

 It beckons, on many levels, the tree hugger and the good corporate citizen.

 In 2000, Northrop Grumman employees, for the company’s Good Turn Project, built a pavilion, benches; kiosks, bridges, boardwalk; and much more..
-The wildscape attracts all manner of similar enthusiasts, from Master Gardeners and Master Naturalists, to Rotarians and Scouts, to young people in (volunteered by) Tarrant County Juvenile Services, to the occasional passer-by.
-It is a designated site for Master Naturalist training field trips.
+Other improvements have been made possible through additional funding from U. S. Fish and Wildlife, the local chapter and state Native Plant Society of Texas, Arlington Parks and Recreation Dept., North Texas C.O.G., several local businesses and individuals.
+Volunteers have rescued many native plants to live out their lives in the Wildscape.
+The Wildscape attracts all manner of similar enthusiasts, from Master Gardeners and Master Naturalists, to Rotarians and Scouts, to young people in (volunteered by) Tarrant County Juvenile Services, to the occasional passer-by.
+It is a designated site for Master Naturalist training field trips and Master Gardener volunteer site.

 Volunteers have grown many, many plants, which have either been planted in the wildscape (more than $20,000 worth) or been sold at fundraisers ($10,000 proceeds, and counting). .
 This human return on investment has extended outreach to volunteers who are physically challenged or of advanced years, who delight in gardening but cannot participate in strenuous digging, bending and planting.

 Then there’s the “Walk on the Wild Side,” where school students come through in small groups to hear of the Eastern Cross Timbers and native plants, see butterflies emerging from their pupae and mosquito larvae swimming in magnified containers, and learn how to identify bird songs.
-The Arlington Conservation Council celebrated Earth Day this year at the wildscape with 150 visitors learning about environmental issues.
+The Arlington Conservation Council has celebrated Earth Day at the wildscape with visitors learning about environmental issues.

 Garden clubs, church groups, civic organizations — all may arrange a tour.
 Impromptu teaching of visitors frequently interrupts the weekly workdays.
 The new wildscape website: http://www.thewildscape.org is up, and though now in it’s infancy, it will be growing rapidly.